 where the \emph{line element of the Riemannian metric} is given by

 Informally, the Riemannian metric allows us to measure distances and angles.
-Angles in hyperbolic geometry are identical to the euclidean angles in $\h$.
+Angles in hyperbolic geometry are identical to the euclidean angles in~$\h$.
 Distances between points however are changed in hyperbolic geometry when compared to euclidean geometry.
-From a euclidean point of view, hyperbolic distances between two points increase when these move nearer to the real axis $\R$.
+From a euclidean point of view, hyperbolic distances between two points increase when these move nearer to the real axis~$\R$.

-In the upper half plane model of the hyperbolic plane, the (G\ref{geod2})-version of geodesics, i.\,e., infinite paths that are straight with respect to this metric, are the (oriented) semi-circles with center on $\R$ or the vertical rays based on the real axis.
+For the torus~$\T$ we discussed two notions of geodesics in Section~\ref{sec:geom_entities}: the \ref{geod1}-version in which we understand geodesics as paths, and the \ref{geod2}-version where we understand geodesics as oriented subsets.
+In the upper half plane model of the hyperbolic plane, the \ref{geod2}-version of geodesics, i.\,e., infinite paths that are straight with respect to this metric, are the (oriented) semi-circles with center on~$\R$ and the vertical rays based on the real axis.
 (See Figure~\ref{fig:hypplane}.)

+The upper half plane~$\h$ has a boundary whose definition is motivated by the dynamics of the geodesics on~$\h$; it consists of all `infinite endpoints' of the geodesics.
+Considering Figure~\ref{fig:hypplane}, this boundary is given by

-A \emph{Riemannian isometry} is a bijective map on $\h$ which preserves the distance between any two points.
+A \emph{Riemannian isometry} is a bijective map on~$\h$ which preserves the distance between any two points.
 In particular, any Riemannian isometry maps geodesics to geodesics.
 The group of \emph{orientation-preserving Riemannian isometries} on the hyperbolic plane is isomorphic to the (projective) matrix group

-The element $g\in G$ represented by the matrix $\textmat{a}{b}{c}{d}\in \SL_2(\R)$ is denoted by $g =\textbmat{a}{b}{c}{d}$, with square brackets.
+The element $g\in G$ represented by the matrix~$\textmat{a}{b}{c}{d}\in \SL_2(\R)$ is denoted by~$g =\textbmat{a}{b}{c}{d}$, with square brackets.
 It then has one other representative in~$\SL_2(\R)$, namely $\textmat{-a}{-b}{-c}{-d}$.
-The \emph{action} of $G$ on $\h$ is given by
+The \emph{action} of~$G$ on~$\h$ is given by